 My team meeting is crucial.
 I get everyone in a room and get everything I need out of them — with the added bonus of the team getting in sync, right?
 Wrong.
 Turns out, managers are blind to how crucial that meeting is to others.
-Only 4–9% of problems are known to managers… *gulp*
+Only four to nine percent of problems are known to managers… *gulp*

 No surprise that when the bot suggests this question to managers they immediately add it to their next agenda.
 It’s our #1 most added question for team meetings.

 What we’re getting at with this question is what I mentioned earlier, managers only know 4-9% of problems their employees are facing.
 Also known as the iceberg of ignorance, which states, “Only 4% of an organization’s front-line problems are known by top management, 9% are known by middle management, 74% by supervisors and 100% by employees…”